UBC-DSCI/dsci-100/README.md

 The above attribution policy applies only to assignments. **No code or text may be copied (with or without attribution) from any source during a quiz or exam.
 Answers must always be in your own words.
 At a minimum, copying will result in a grade of 0 for the related question.**

 **Repeated plagiarism of any form could result in larger penalties, including failure of the course.**

-### Quizzes and Final exam
-We will be using Proctorio, an online automated invigilation service for the quizzes and the final exam.
-Please make sure you have the system requirements to use Proctorio prior to the first quiz: https://proctorio.com/system-requirements.
-If you do not, please contact the instructor no later than **Sunday Jul 12**.

 ## Attribution